 Our analysis has two parts.
-First, we analyze the variation in Air Force prices paid for waste disposal using data specific to AF bases.
+First, we collect data on AF prices paid for waste disposal.
 Second, we compare and contrast the prices of waste disposal between AF bases and their neighboring cities.
 To this end, we contacted local cities near each base and collected information on their waste disposal contracts and costs.
-We begin by describing the data on the AF bases below.
+We begin by describing the data on the AF bases.